ga4gh/mme-apis/search-api.md

 #### ID
 * ***Mandatory***
 * The internal identifier (obfuscated or not) that can be used by the originating system to reference the patient data.
 * Transparent string, limited to 255 characters in utf-8.

+#### Label
+* *Optional*
+* A name/identifier assigned by the user which can be used to reference the patient in a recognizable manner (in an email for example); it should not contain any *personally identifiable information*.
+* Transparent string, limited to 255 characters in utf-8.

 #### Contact